rfpg1/TC_Project/README.md

 #### Grammar definition
 A program will be defined by either a comment, a definition, a declaration or break lines multiple times

+Every whitespace, breakline or tab is being ignore so that makes this language case insensitive

+\t or \n inside a String is not recognized as a tab or a newline

 ##### Comment
 A comment will begin with (* in the middle can every kind of character include break lines and ends with *).

 ##### Declaration
-A declaration will always begin with the name of the function followed by ':' and the return type
+A declaration is a function and will always begin with the name of the function followed by ':' and the return type

 It is possible to have refinement but it is not mandatory